-The Hive is a purpose built space that our children with individual support can access during the morning session.
-During this morning session, children will have access to specialist equipment to meet their needs and have time to focus on important life skills, problem solving and communication as well as English and Maths skills.
-At Lyng Primary we celebrate all children's differences and abilities and we understand that all children have individual needs and talents.
-The Hive gives us scope to develop a curriculum that is based around the 7 principles of the Rochford Review (2016) The curriculum will have deep roots in discovery, responsiveness, curiosity, anticipation, persistence, initiation and investigation.
-The children will then access the foundation subjects in class in the afternoon with their peers to ensure inclusivity.
+During this morning session, children will have access to specialist equipment and spaces to meet their needs and have time to focus on important life skills, problem solving and communication as well as English and Maths skills if appropriate.
+At Lyng Primary, we celebrate all children's differences and abilities and we understand that all children have individual needs and talents.
+The Hive gives us scope to develop a curriculum that is based around the 7 principles of the Rochford Review (2016) and also the Engagement Scales.
+The curriculum will have deep roots in discovery, responsiveness, curiosity, anticipation, persistence, initiation and investigation.
+Work and activities in the afternoons is adapted to met the children's needs.
+For some children, overlearning and generalisation of skills is an important part of the children's learning experiences and provision and sometimes skills that are learnt throughout the morning are practiced again during the afternoon.
+This is to ensure the children are making progress and learning translates into long term memory.

-The Hive staff are all suitably trained and are passionate about supporting our children with SEN. All staff have received training in Autism, Intensive Interaction, PECS and Social Stories.
-The staff also have a deep knowledge of how visual resources such as visual timetables, now and next boards, choice boards and communication aids can have a positive effect on children with SEN.
+Our staff are all suitably trained and are passionate about supporting our children with SEN. The staff also have a deep knowledge of how visual resources such as visual timetables, now and next boards, choice boards and communication aids can have a positive effect on children with SEN.

-In The Hive, the children will work with a range of different adults to ensure different relationships are being formed.
+In The Hive, the children will work with a range of different adults to ensure different relationships are being formed and the children do not get reliant upon one member of staff.